shine-jayakumar/digdep/README.md

 - Generate **File → Dependency** trees
 - Generate **Dependency → File** trees
 - Detect unused imports
+- Find files that import a specific dependency
+- Show exact import lines for a dependency
-- Filter dependencies by type (Standard Library, Third-party, Local)
+- Filter dependencies by type:
+  - Standard Library
+  - Third-party
+  - Local
+- Ignore files and directories during analysis
+- Read ignore patterns from a file
-- Export results as JSON
+- Export analysis results as JSON
 - Use from the command line or as a Python library
+- Support ASCII output for environments where Unicode tree characters are unavailable

 ---